Eucharist: ‘just a symbol’ or what exactly?

 The sacramental world is a new world created by God, entirely different from the world of nature and even from the world of spirits … Sacraments are a new creation with entirely new laws. ….
 To speak of this sacramental presence is to say something entirely distinctive, something entirely other than any general spatial presence: Christ’s presence here is unique; he is present here in a manner in which he is present nowhere else; he is present ‘sacramentally’(1)

-I would suggest that, if this is the best theology can do, we should just forget about the whole idea of eucharistic participation in the Christ event, and content ourselves with a non-sacrificial theology on the lines of N.T.
+Frankly, if this is the best theology can do, I would suggest we forget about the whole idea of a ‘eucharistic’ understanding of our relation to the Christ event, and content ourselves with a non-sacrificial theology on the lines of N.T.
 Wright such as I have set out elsewhere.

 Thankfully, however, there IS an alternative ….